Some time ago I was thinking about how dangerous praise can be: I’m sure you’ll find the following story quite instructive.

 Thank you.
 I hope you’ll remember that when you’re approving salary raises!

-These text messages exchanged were in a few minutes by manager and subordinate last year, on the 28th of December 2009.
+These text messages exchanged were in a few minutes by a manager and a member of the staff last year, on the 28th of December.

 And here’s the story.

 John, the boss, is about to leave for his holidays on the 23rd of December when a problem arises in the manufacturing department regarding an order commissioned by a major customer.

 According to the order, a large goods delivery is scheduled for the 27th of December.

 Since John finds it hard to delegate (no-one else does things quite like him…), the matter is entirely in his hands.